Over The River And Through The Woods

 As we headed west on route 84 through Pennsylvania we found that the flurries in New York had bigger and stronger relatives out west, toward Scranton, and we hurtled down the interstate at nearly forty miles an hour.
 When we were moving, that is.
 After dinner in Wilkes-Barre we spent almost an hour driving three miles south on 81, then cruised at thirty for over an hour before stopping dead for twenty minutes.
 Obviously all those people who shouldn't drive in bad weather had Thanksgiving plans of their own, and none of those plans involved staying home.
 We were fortunate to be stopped right next to an exit ramp and a look at the map convinced us to get off and take the secondary roads.
 Twenty minutes later we were back on the interstate 15 miles further south, with only the traffic that was getting on at the same entrance.
 We pulled into that night's destination at about 2:30 am, completing a 6 hour ride in only 10 1/2 hours.
 We were in the George Washington National Forest just south of Front Royal, Virginia, and there was an inch of snow on the ground.
 We threw down a tarp, covered it with enso pads and sleeping bags, and went to sleep.

-Morning dawned cold, crisp and clear, and we rolled out of bed at 7:30 and went in search of breakfast.
+Thanksgiving morning dawned cold, crisp, and clear.
+We rolled out of bed at 7:30 and went in search of breakfast.
 An hour later we were again headed south down the interstate with Crossroads Cave firmly in the cross-hairs.
 Of course, just because you're aiming at something doesn't mean you'll hit it, and we spent a bit of time trying to locate the cave.
-Fortunately we found some hunters on the side of the road who were able to get us there, and we entered the cave about 1:00.
+Fortunately we found some hunters on the side of the road and they were able to get us there.
+We entered the cave about 1:00.

-Once again morning dawned cold and clear, and we got up and cooked breakfast, then headed over to Organ Cave to talk to George, the owner.
+Once again morning dawned cold and clear.
+We got up and cooked breakfast, then headed over to Organ Cave to talk to George, the owner.
 Pulling into the parking lot we spotted a car with Jersey plates, but no caver stickers.
 Moments later, who should wander out of the gift shop but our very own Emily, followed by Joe Levinson.
 When we entered the gift shop we discovered that Bob and Nice Bob were there, too.
 The four of them were preparing for a trip into Organ.
-Emily introduced me to George, and even though I've met him before he probably doesn't know me from Adam, so the intro certainly didn't hurt our chances of securing permission to go caving the following day.
+Emily introduced me to George.
+Even though I've met him before he probably doesn't know me from Adam, so the introduction certainly didn't hurt our chances of securing permission to go caving the following day.
 With that out of the way we headed off to Acme to spend the day there.

 We finished changing just in time to say goodnight to George as he closed up, and to thank him once again.
 We decided to break camp and start the trip home since the weather report predicted rain, so it was about 8:00 when we stopped at Granny's for our last meal.
 We had only been there for a few minutes when Carroll Bassett (whom we had thought we might hook up with) walked in with Neal Lieberman, John Battaglino and Bob Cohen.
 We moved to a larger table so that we might all BS our way through dinner.
 We eventually left and drove to Harrisonburg, Virginia where we found that Motel 6 has nothing bigger than double beds.
 Fortunately, Rich volunteered to sleep on the floor, so I didn't have to snuggle up to him in the hideously under-sized bed.
 Some laconic idiot had left a light on, but by closing the drapes we were able to get a decent night's sleep.
 In the morning we ate our last meal at a Waffle House (last at a Waffle House, not last of the trip), and drove to Luray where we took the tour of Luray Caverns just to fill out the trip and finish my last roll of film.
 We returned to New York just in time to enjoy the first real snow of ski season.